realm/realm-js/README.md

 ## Getting Started

 Please see the detailed instructions in our docs to use [Realm JavaScript for Node.js](https://docs.mongodb.com/realm/sdk/node/) and [Realm JavaScript for React Native](https://docs.mongodb.com/realm/sdk/react-native/).
-Please notice that currently only Node.js version 10 or later (excluding 11) are supported.

 ## Documentation

 ### Realm React Native and Node.js